prakashshinde12/Laptop-Price-Predictor-Using-Machine-Learning/README.md

-# prakash-Repo.
+Laptop price Predictor Using Machine Learning
-Hi there 👋 I am Prakash Shinde.
-I am passionate on Data Science and Data Analysis related topics.
-I have over 25 repositories on GitHub.
-My repositories include a wide range of projects, from simple examples to complex applications.
+Hi there 👋 I am Prakash Shinde.this is the projectis all about analyze the laptop data using ML modules and python libraries and make price prediction of it.